 From technical content to marketing content

-At this point Acolad, Adobe and RE‘FLEKT come into the game with a joint innovation: consolidating marketing and technical content on one platform.
-The recently announced integration between Adobe Experience Manager (AEM) and the RE‘FLEKT-One platform means all content needed for the AR apps may now be maintained and reused in the Adobe ecosystem.
+The integration between enterprise web content management systems (CMS) like Adobe Experience Manager (AEM) and AR platforms means all content needed for the AR apps may now be maintained and reused in your existing ecosystem.

 With the XML Documentation Add-On, AEM turns into a DITA based Compound Content Management System (CCMS), a technology that technical editors know well.
 They can create step-by-step instructions and visualize product components as well as diagnostic data – without coding skills.
 By re-using 2D and 3D content, rich media and video, paper-based manuals can be turned into interactive guides.
 Once the content is ready it can be published to RE‘FLEKT using this integration.